 Concrete Admixtures: Superplasticizers

 The main purpose of using superplasticizers is to produce flowing concrete with a high slump in the range of seven to nine inches to be used in heavily reinforced structures and in placements where adequate consolidation by vibration cannot be readily achieved.
 The other major application is the production of high-strength concrete at w/c's ranging from 0.3 to 0.4.

 It has been found that for most types of cement, superplasticizer improves the workability of concrete.
-One problem associated with using a high range water reducer in concrete is slump loss.
-High workability concrete containing superplasticizer can be made with a high freeze-thaw resistance, but air content must be increased relative to concrete without superplasticizer.
+One problem associated with using a high-range water reducer in concrete is slump loss.
+High workability concrete containing superplasticizer can be made with high freeze-thaw resistance, but air content must be increased relative to concrete without superplasticizer.

 Concrete Admixtures: Corrosion-Inhibiting